MemFlow: A Lightweight Forward Memorizing Framework for Quick Domain Adaptive Feature Mapping: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel brain-inspired Elastic Memory Network model, namely EMN, to support efficient Domain-Adaptive Feature Mapping.
-In particular, EMN learns the association between the features and labels based on the distributed memories on the neurons through impulse-based information transmission and accumulation.
-EMN is also able to utilize its prediction results on unlabeled data to perform reinforced memorization to support quick domain adaptation.
-Comprehensive experiments show the superior performance and the low timing cost in EMN, which indicates that EMN has good potential to be run on edge devices for continuous optimization.
+In this paper, we propose a lightweight Forward Memorizing Framework, namely MemFlow, to support efficient Domain-Adaptive Feature Mapping.
+In particular, MemFlow learns the association between the features and labels based on the distributed memories in the neurons through spiking information transmission and accumulation.
+MemFlow is also able to utilize its prediction results on unlabeled data to perform reinforced memorization to support quick domain adaptation.
+Comprehensive experiments show the superior performance and low timing cost of MemFlow, indicating that MemFlow has good potential for continuous optimization on edge devices.

-In the future, we will further explore the relationship between the performance and the network topology of EMN inspired by biological neural networks.
-Meanwhile, we will also extend EMN to support more learning tasks, including the multi-modal DAMap problems, to verify the power of distributed memorization.
+In the future, we will further explore the relationship between performance and the network topology of MemFlow, inspired by biological neural networks.
+Meanwhile, we will also extend MemFlow to support more learning tasks, including the multi-modal DAMap problems, to verify the power of distributed memorization.